Distance from the Sun: 2,758,888,093 miles (perihelion) to 4,585,719,398 miles (aphelion)

 The radius of Pluto is 738 miles.

-Pluto's perihelion (closets) distance to the sun is 2.75 billion miles.
+Pluto's perihelion (closest) distance to the Sun is 2.75 billion miles.

-It takes Pluto over 90,500 Earth days to complete an orbit of the sun.
+It takes Pluto over 90,500 Earth days to complete an orbit around the Sun.

 Pluto has five known moons (natural satellites).